 Statement of U.S. Attorney John H. Durham in Recognition of National Police Week

-Please take a moment today to remember them, and their families and loved ones who live with their loss.
+I ask that you please take a moment today to remember our fallen officers, and their families and loved ones who live with their loss.